 Encourage your students to visit the AP Physics C: Electricity and Magnetism student page for exam information and exam practice.

-The AP Physics C: Electricity and Magnetism Exam will continue to have consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
-The overall format of the exam—including the weighting, timing, types of questions, and types of stimulus materials—won’t change.
+The AP Physics C: Electricity and Magnetism Exam has consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.

 Section 1: Multiple Choice